An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 Day 4

-Meals: breakfast – lunch – dinner at airbase Accommodations: night in campsite
+Meals: breakfast – lunch – dinner in camp Accommodations: night in Wolf's Fang Camp

 Day 5

-We enjoy the polar days, a rather mild temperature and favorable southeast winds to go in the direction of Ulvetanna Peak, “a wolf’s tooth” in Norwegian, at an altitude of 2,930 meters, which is located in the Drygalski Mountains.
-Three Norwegians climbed this summit for the first time in February 1994 by the Northwest side and in 2006 by the North face...
+We enjoy the polar days, a rather mild temperature and favorable southeast winds to go in the direction of Ulvetanna Peak, "the wolf’s tooth" in Norwegian, at an altitude of 2,930 meters, and located in the Drygalski Mountains.
+Three Norwegians climbed this summit for the first time in February 1994 by the northwest side and in 2006 by the north face...

-Theoretically, the weather is nice and dry with a little wind and the temperature is still mild at this time of year, between -15°C and albeit rarely -45°C!
-We feel a little what the first explorers experienced when they came here nearly a century before us.
+Then it's back to Wolf's Fang, which will take us two days to reach.
+Theoretically, the weather is fine and dry, with a little wind, and the temperature is still mild for this time of year, between −15°C and−30°C!
+We feel a little like the first explorers.

 DAY 16: RETURN FLIGHT TO CAPE TOWN